ubc/canvas-course-page-view-count/README.md

-# Canvas Analytics Activity Extractor
+# Canvas Course Page View Count

-This tool extracts student activity data from the Canvas LMS analytics API.
-It retrieves the daily page view counts for each student in specified courses and outputs the data to CSV files.
+This tool retrieves the daily page view counts for each student in specified courses and outputs the data to CSV files.

 ## Features